ISCA AWARDS 2025: Global IRTS

 Who are you/your organisation?

-What challenges or barriers have you overcome in the process?
+What barriers have you overcome?

 Questions for the Role Model (Category 4)